seb-mesow/lomp/doc/mpz_short_ref.md

 debug_str_of_mpz = my_mpz:debug_str()
 debug_str_of_mpz = tostring(my_mpz)
 ```
-- returns a string which denotates each limb in hexadecimal digits
+- returns a string which denotes the *individual limbs* in hexadecimal digits